w3c/sync-media-pub/src/pages/design-principles.md

 * Reference a position in the sync document by
     * ID
-    * Media src + segment
+    * Other selector?
 * Reference the sync document itself by URL

 ## Processing requirements

-* Serialization format must work with an off-the-shelf parser
+* Serialization format(s) must work with off-the-shelf parsers